uobfcp/mergeconflict2/README.md

-This project is for me and Dave
+This project is for Sally and Dave

 we're going to do cool stuff